TimHanewich/Misc-Articles/SLG-Embracing-AI-2026/article.md

 ## Step 2: Identify *the Right* Problems to Solve
 Government leaders often tell me: *"We know we want to embrace AI, but we're not sure where to start."* That uncertainty is natural given how new these capabilities are.

-The key is to begin with a project that is feasible, limited in scope, and impactful.
+The key is to begin with a project that is feasible, limited in scope, but still impactful.
 Your first initiative should provide a safe environment for learning while delivering tangible value.

 Qualities of a strong first AI project:
 - **Clear, narrow scope** – Focus on a single capability within an established process, such as automating document classification or summarizing internal knowledge.